ethgreen/ethgreen-blockchain/README.md

 Install instruction for UBUNTU/DEBIAN:
-UBUNTU 21.04 not supported.
+UBUNTU 21.04 not tested.
 Working on 20.04 fine.
 If you want to install on Ubuntu 18.04 LTS you should use Python 3.7 instead: sudo apt-get install python3.7-venv python3.7-distutils python3.7-dev git lsb-release -y